-Understanding there's a dire need for homes in Haiti, Esbenshade's Greenhouse has designed and constructed hundreds of structures to house homeless Haitians following the January earthquake.
+Understanding there's a dire need for homes in Haiti, Esbenshade's Greenhouses has designed and constructed 200 structures to house homeless Haitians in the aftermath of the January earthquake.

 After the tsunami struck Southeast Asia in 2004, Roger Esbenshade saw the tents housing the homeless on TV and in photographs and thought better, more durable structures could be designed and built to serve as temporary shelters.

-After the earthquake struck Haiti earlier this year, Esbenshade and his brothers, Terry and Scott, got to work on a hoop house design to shelter the homeless.
-The Esbenshades, who operate Esbenshade's Greenhouse in Lititz, Pa., rounded up the parts needed to assemble the hoop houses, calling on several different vendors to create the design they wanted.
-They attached all the pieces and shipped 200 separate hoop houses, each measuring 14 by 16 feet.
+After the earthquake struck Haiti last month, Esbenshade and his brothers, Terry and Scott, got to work on a hoop house design to shelter the homeless.
+The Esbenshades, who operate Esbenshade's Greenhouses in Lititz, Pa., rounded up the parts needed to assemble the hoop houses, calling on several different vendors to create the design they wanted.
+They attached all the pieces and shipped 200 separate hoop houses each measuring 14 by 16 feet to Haiti.

 "The volunteers were people from the community, people from the church we go to and other people who heard what we were doing and just showed up to help," Terry says.
 "We had a group called Teen Challenge - it's a re-entry program for people who have either been into drug abuse or addiction - so we had a group of those guys come out one day and help."

 Vendors pitched in to help, too.